-Snapshot feature
+• Snapshot feature

-Under IRIX, the XVM snapshot feature provides the ability to create virtual point-in-time images of a volume without causing a service interruption.
+Under IRIX, the XVM snapshot feature provides the ability to create virtual point-in-time images of a filesystem without causing a service interruption.
 The snapshot feature requires a minimal amount of storage because it uses a copy-on-write mechanism that copies only the data areas that change after the snapshot is created.(SGI ProPack does not currently support the snapshot feature.)

-Note: To use the mirroring feature of the XVM Volume Manager or to access a mirrored volume from a given node in a cluster, you must purchase and install the appropriate FLEXIm license on IRIX or LK license under SGI ProPack 5 for Linux.
+Note: To use the mirroring feature of the XVM Volume Manager or to access a mirrored volume from a given node in a cluster, you must purchase and install the appropriate FLEXIm license.